A UTAH LAKE CONSERVATION COALITION INITIATIVE HOSTED BY CONSERVE UTAH VALLEY

 A coalition of Utah conservation groups, led by Conserve Utah Valley, has joined forces stop the development of Utah Lake.
 You can take two important actions today to support the movement:

-- Sign the petition
+- Sign the Letter

-- Write your Utah State legislator
+- Write your Utah State legislator to sponsor the repeal of HB 272 in the 2023 legislative session

 Happening Now